 You aren’t expected to immediately begin swimming just yet.
 You are to clean the filter for a period of 7 days until the water clarity clearly improves when this is all guaranteed run a periodic vacuuming.

-You can cool off during the summer when the water is safe and clear.
+Following these steps to clean your swimming pool after winter, you can finally cool off during the summer when the water is safe and clear.
 This could take a period of a week or more.
 With a good level of chemical balance and a high level of cleanliness, you can enjoy your swimming time.